 - "My customers are used to it"

-They're used to it because you haven't offered anything else.
+They're used to it because they haven't been offered anything else.
 Most will happily use a portal if it's simpler than composing a message

 - "I don't want to learn new software"

 Fair.
-But you've already learned WhatsApp's workarounds - the pinned messages, the naming conventions for groups, the mental note to check three chats before starting production.
-That's a system.
-It's just a bad one
+But anyone running WhatsApp orders has already learned a system - the pinned messages, the naming conventions for groups, the mental note to check three chats before starting production.
+That's software.
+It's just bad software

 - "It's free"

-So is the time you spend re-reading message threads at 4am.
+So is the time spent re-reading message threads at 4am.
 The cost of WhatsApp isn't the subscription.
 It's the chaos

 What the alternative actually looks like